 Lisa Magged, a senior associate in the San Francisco office, is a member of the Energy and Infrastructure Group.
 Lisa has represented some of the biggest players in the energy industry, with a practice focus on project finance and mergers and acquisitions in the conventional power and renewable energy sectors.

 Lisa’s practice focuses on energy and infrastructure project finance, mergers and acquisitions, project development and general corporate matters.
 Lisa has represented sponsors, investors, and lenders in a variety of transactions for conventional and renewable energy projects, including numerous debt and merger and acquisition transactions.

-Anne Malik is a senior associate in Orrick's Washington, D.C., office and a member of the firm's Complex Litigation and Dispute Resolution group.
+Anne Malik is Of Counsel in Orrick's Washington, D.C., office and a member of the firm's Complex Litigation and Dispute Resolution group.
 With a focus on mass torts and product liability, Anne's practice involves defending companies in a variety of industries against complex tort suits.
 She also works with Orrick's Public Policy group advising clients on strategies for solving key state legislative issues.

 Anne represents clients in product liability cases with high potential damages, multiple jurisdictions and plaintiffs, and significant risk to critical product lines.
 She also assists clients with risk analyses involving product liability exposure related to expansions in distribution areas, cross-border sales, and new product lines.

 Anne is a member of teams representing product liability clients that include a Fortune 500 chemical company, a European pharmaceutical distributor, and a key defendant in asbestos litigation across the country.
 She is experienced in matters involving a wide variety of issues, including medical monitoring, stream of commerce liability (including across international borders), premises liability, and successor liability.